adam-coogan/tightrope/README.md

 # tightrope

 Various continuous GFlowNets implemented in PyTorch.
+This is research software and may introduce breaking changes with little notice.

 ## Installation